Domestic worker: Black Americans in 1960s United States

-Nearly ninety percent of African American women worked as domestic workers during the Civil Rights Movement era.
+Nearly ninety percent of Southern African American women worked as domestic workers during the Civil Rights Movement era.
 Their participation in the Civil Rights Movement went fairly undocumented.
 Despite their low-status career in the United States, they were beneficial for the betterment of society and the status of the African American race.
 It has been noted that the southern African American women were the backbone of the Civil Rights Movement.

 Since many white households relied on the African American domestic workers for housework, the workers were able to have a direct impact on the white race when rebelling for their civil rights.
 The African American domestic workers boycotted buses and tried to register to vote, and many were denied and imprisoned.
 However, the domestic workers utilized imprisonment to educate other African American women on the Civil Rights Movement and what to do to contribute.
 Additionally, the domestic workers frequently rebelled in an informal manner, such as resisting to live in the same home in which they worked.
 By doing this, the African American domestic workers transformed the domestic services, and collective organizations came about promoting a better work environment for African American domestic workers.
 Their act of rebellion gave way for a change of how they were treated, how they were paid, and how they were respected.